Lucille Hewitt: Storylines

 Lucille runs away from the orphanage in December 1960 and finds her way back home.
 Her father, Harry Hewitt (Ivan Beavis), gives in to her pleas and arranges for her to stay for the holidays.
 Ultimately, Lucille is allowed to return permanently from the orphanage when her aunt, Alice Burgess (Avis Bunnage), agrees to move in to look after her niece while her father is away working.
-However, the pair did not get on, and Alice's stay was a short one.
+However, the pair do not get on, and Alice's stay is a short one.

-Harry married barmaid Concepta Riley (Doreen Keogh) in 1961, and the pair had a baby boy Christopher Hewitt (Stephen Ward) on 6 August the following year.
-Lucille was initially jealous of the baby because of the attention he got, and did not like the adjustments she had to make to accommodate the new arrival.
-She felt second-best to Christopher, and that she was losing the father who adored her to his new family.
+Harry marries barmaid Concepta Riley (Doreen Keogh) in 1961, and the pair have a baby boy Christopher Hewitt (Stephen Ward) on 6 August the following year.
+Lucille is initially jealous of the baby because of the attention he gets, and does not like the adjustments she has to make to accommodate the new arrival.
+She feels second-best to Christopher, and that she is losing the father who adores her to his new family.

-Lucille briefly ran away from home, but was persuaded to return by Ena Sharples (Violet Carson).
-When she returned, the Hewitts planned a party to celebrate Harry and Concepta's first anniversary.
-Whilst Christopher was in Lucille's care, she went away for a moment, and when she returned, he was gone.
-Lucille was suspected by the police of having an active part in Christopher's disappearance because of her jealousy towards him.
-Christopher was later found, having been kidnapped by Joan Akers (Anna Cropper).
+Lucille briefly runs away from home, but is persuaded to return by Ena Sharples (Violet Carson).
+When she returns, the Hewitts plan a party to celebrate Harry and Concepta's first anniversary.
+Whilst Christopher is in Lucille's care, she goes away for a moment, and when she returns, he is gone.
+Lucille is suspected by the police of having an active part in Christopher's disappearance because of her jealousy towards him.
+Christopher is later found, having been kidnapped by Joan Akers (Anna Cropper).

-Concepta was always wanting Harry to move the family to Ireland; in 1963, Harry conceded and for a moment the family looked set to leave Weatherfield.
-Lucille begged her father to change his mind, and only the issue of Lucille's schooling made him decide to stay.
-A year later, Concepta pressed Harry on the issue again, and this time he obliged.
-Lucille, however, was adamant that she was staying in Weatherfield to finish her exams.
-She moved in with Jack (Arthur Leslie) and Annie Walker (Doris Speed) in the Rovers Return.
-At one point, Concepta asked Lucille to consider moving to Ireland until she turned 21, but Harry was fine with her staying behind.
+Concepta is always wanting Harry to move the family to Ireland; in 1963, Harry concedes and for a moment the family looks set to leave Weatherfield.
+Lucille begs her father to change his mind, and only the issue of Lucille's schooling makes him decide to stay.
+A year later, Concepta presses Harry on the issue again, and this time he obliges.
+Lucille, however, is adamant that she is staying in Weatherfield to finish her exams.
+She moves in with Jack (Arthur Leslie) and Annie Walker (Doris Speed) in the Rovers Return.
+At one point, Concepta asks Lucille to consider moving to Ireland until she turns 21, but Harry is fine with her staying behind.

-Unfortunately, later that day Harry was crushed to death while repairing a car.
-Lucille consequently stayed in Ireland for a while with Concepta.
-Upon her return, she fell in love with Gordon Clegg (Bill Kenwright).
-Tired of their parents' interference, the couple attempted to elope to Gretna Green, but missed their train.
-The marriage was cancelled at the last minute when Gordon jilted Lucille and left to work in London as an accountant.
+Unfortunately, later that day Harry is crushed to death while repairing a car.
+Lucille consequently stays in Ireland for a while with Concepta.
+Upon her return, she falls in love with Gordon Clegg (Bill Kenwright).
+Tired of their parents' interference, the couple attempt to elope to Gretna Green, but miss their train.
+The marriage is cancelled at the last minute when Gordon jilts Lucille and leaves to work in London as an accountant.

-In 1974, Gordon returned for Maggie Clegg (Irene Sutcliffe)'s wedding.
-To avoid seeing him, Lucille went to Ireland to visit her stepmother and half-brother.
-She never returned to Weatherfield.
+In 1974, Gordon returns for Maggie Clegg (Irene Sutcliffe)'s wedding.
+To avoid seeing him, Lucille goes to Ireland to visit her stepmother and half-brother.
+She never returns to Weatherfield.